 Cobra’s Curse participates in Quick Queue, with the entrance located just to the left of the main entrance for the ride.
 The Quick Queue line bypasses a majority of the interior scenes, including the snake habitat and projection mapping room.

-The Serengeti Express closed in mid-March 2015 as part of the yet unannounced 2016 attraction construction.
+The Serengeti Express closed temporarily in mid-March 2015 as part of the yet unannounced 2016 attraction construction.

 Busch Gardens Tampa puts a spin on family thrills in 2016 with a brand new family thrill ride – Cobra’s Curse.
 This spin coaster is the only one of its kind in the world, featuring a vertical lift and taking riders on a whirlwind adventure of exciting explorations.